How would you define your style?

 What do you hope people take away from your workshops?

 I want people to leave my workshops with the ability to create their own version of the style I teach.
-I hope they walk away with real tools for designing with space, with negative space, and most of all, that they understand the method behind how to get there.
+I hope they walk away with real tools for designing with space, with negative space, and most of all, that they understand the method.
 That’s always my goal, not just to create something beautiful, but to teach the steps that lead to that kind of composition.
 That way, everyone can develop their own style.
-“This part works for me,” or “I’ll do this in my own way.”
-And that’s what I find most important, not to copy it exactly, but to use the techniques as a foundation to push their own creativity, their own voice as designers.
+That’s what I find most important, not to copy it exactly, but to use the techniques as a foundation to push their own creativity and to find their own voice as designers.

 Do you think that voice comes with time and practice, or can it also be learned through education?

 For me, it’s a mix of both.
 Courses allow you to absorb bits and pieces from different places, and that helps you start building your own voice.
 But I believe it’s only through practice, touching, trying, making mistakes, starting over, that you truly find your way of creating.
-That’s how it was for me, again and again, I’d make something, undo it, take a photo, not like it, change it, try again.
+That’s how it was for me, I’d make something, undo it, take a photo, not like it, change it, try again.
 It was nonstop practice.
-And somewhere in that process, your personal style starts to show up.
+And somewhere in that process, your personal style starts to show.

-The greatest value lies in learning the foundation, how to teach, how to begin.
+The greatest value lies in learning the foundation.
 That’s the hardest part of all.
-I always struggled with that question: Where do I even start?
-Studying at places like MADRID BLOOMS, or in New York, helps clear away that uncertainty.
-It gives you a clear path to get going.
+I always struggled with that question: where do I even start?
+Studying at places like MADRID BLOOMS, or in New York, helps to get rid of that uncertainty.
 From there, you create your own journey.
 But without that base, trying to do it alone, or just watching YouTube videos, is really tough.
-There’s nothing like having someone in front of you, watching what you’re doing and saying, “Look, this isn’t bad, but here’s why it’s not working, try adjusting this.”
+There’s nothing like having someone in front of you, watching what you’re doing and correcting you.
 That makes all the difference.
-The worst is when people just say “yes” to everything.
-I want to learn, but I want someone who’ll tell me the truth.

 What do you love most about teaching?